mochodek/py-ccflex/README.md

     * NoCharsExtractor - the number of characters.

 *Output:*
-* \<location key>-basic-manual.csv - a file containing extracted features that could be used to train a classifer
+* \<location key>--manual.csv - a file containing extracted features that could be used to train a classifer

 ### vocabulary_extractor
 This script can be used to build a vocabulary of "words" present in the code.
 Later,